glennji/glennjicom-academic/content/notes/learning/leadership/index.md

 categories: [Leadership]
 tags: [mba]
 ---k
-**Leadership** is the ability to iknfluence others to work together towards a specific goal.
+**Leadership** is the ability to influence others to work together towards a specific goal.

  - Personal Learning Contract

-k